alexhrao/aoc-2024/README.md

 accidentally filtered the tiles on if they had **two** or more walls, which meant depending on the order you looked at walls (which was effectively random), you might remove some walls that meant a valid starting wall wasn't found.

+### Day 18 Commentary

+This one consisted of a relatively straightforward graphing problem.
+Once I got that for part 1, `petgraph` made it pretty simple -- just call `has_path_connecting` on the graph after each nanosecond.
+As soon as it return `false`... there you go

+In past years I think I would have found this insurmountably difficult.
+But `AoC`, along with my graph & algorithms class at Georgia Tech, have made me much more confident at using graphs, and much better at recognizing when they might be useful.

 ### Day 19 Commentary